 4. Check Your Credit

 Before you apply for a mortgage, we advise double-checking your credit so you know where it stands.
-You can check on your finances by viewing two of your credit scores, updated every 14 days, for free on Credit.com.
+You can check on your finances by viewing two of your credit scores for free on Credit.com.
 You can also get a free annual copy of your credit report from each of the three major credit reporting agencies — Equifax, Experian and TransUnion — by visiting AnnualCreditReport.com.
 Checking your credit scores and report will not harm them in any way.

 Experts advise reviewing your credit reports carefully and correcting any errors as soon as you spot them.
 Chances are you may need to write a letter of dispute if something’s amiss.
 Still, the chore will be worth it — you don’t want a credit reporting mistake to hinder your ability to qualify for a home loan at an affordable rate or to slow down the pre-approval process.